HansOersted/learning-lyapunov-cbf/README.md

 Given the tracking result, this repository automates the search for Lyapunov candidate.
 And it even gives us a PDF report automatically.

-What used to take a heartbreak — now takes one command.

 <div>&nbsp;&nbsp;&nbsp;&nbsp;🧼 Whiteboard math?

 &nbsp;&nbsp;&nbsp;&nbsp;Gone.</div>